Fitbit/ossapps/README.md

 * [Barcodes](https://github.com/tyuen/fitbit-barcodes-app) by Terry Yuen - Store barcodes on the Ionic for convenient access
 * [Flashlight](https://github.com/cmspooner/Flashlight-App-for-FitBit-Ionic) by Chris Spooner - A basic flashlight for Fitbit Ionic
 * [Pomodoro](https://github.com/johnliu55tw/Pomodoro-Ionic) by John Liu - The Pomodoro timer.
 This is an app version of the [PomodoroClock](https://github.com/johnliu55tw/PomodoroClock-Ionic), which only has basic functions.
+* [RPN Calculator](https://github.com/freakified/RPNCalculatorFitbit) by Dan Tilden - An RPN calculator for Fitbit!
 * [Run Goal](https://github.com/kencaron/fitbit-os-run-goal-app) by Ken Caron - Displays your weekly running activity.
 Mildly typescript enhanced, uses Web API, settings, refreshes your access tokens, leverages the File Transfer API for communication.
 * [Water Logged](https://github.com/tylerl0706/Water-Logged) by Tyler Leonhardt -  Log your water consumption at your wrist on your Fitbit Ionic!